the-road-to-graphql/fullstack-apollo-express-postgresql-boilerplate/README.md

 #### Testing

-* adjust `test-server` npm script with `TEST_DATABASE` environment variable in package.json to match your testing database name
+* adjust `test:run-server` npm script with `TEST_DATABASE` environment variable in package.json to match your testing database name
   * to match it from package.json: `createdb mytestdatabase` with psql
-* one terminal: npm run test-server
+* one terminal: npm run test:run-server
-* second terminal: npm run test
+* second terminal: test:execute-test

 ## Want to learn more about React + GraphQL + Apollo?